mrquincle/yoga-900-auto-rotate/README.md

 ## Copyrights

-This is created after `monitor-sensor.c` as example at <https://github.com/hadess/iio-sensor-proxy>.
+This code is created using the example code by Bastien Nocera from the monitor-sensor.c example at <https://github.com/hadess/iio-sensor-proxy>.

-Copyrights of the **changes** w.r.t. the original:

-* Author: Anne van Rossum
-* Company: none
-* Date: 28 Dec, 2016
-* License (free to pick): LGPLv3, MIT, Apache 2.0

-For the copyrights on the original, see code.
-Summarized: 2015 Bastien Nocera, LGPLv3.

-Hence, complete code falls under LGPLv3.
+It is adjusted for auto-rotate functionality on Yoga 900 by Anne van Rossum.
+It is subsequently adjusted on request to rotate any touch device by Anne van Rossum using code from Shih-Yuan Lee at <https://github.com/fourdollars/x11-touchscreen-calibrator>.

+Copyright licence: GPLv3.

 ## Acceptance mainstream